 Searches for scientific literature in databases have been completed, and approximately 22,500 unique articles that potentially could be of interest for this systematic map were found.
 Now, a screening process is ongoing where we aim to identify the truly relevant studies.
 When that is completed, the relevant studies will be critically appraised.

-Nicola Randall (Chair), Centre for Evidence-Based Agriculture, Harper Adams University, the UK
+Nicola Randall (Chair), Centre for Evidence-Based Agriculture, Harper Adams University, UK

-Katy James, Centre for Evidence-Based Agriculture, Harper Adams University, the UK
+Katy James, Centre for Evidence-Based Agriculture, Harper Adams University, UK

-Keith Walters, Crop and Environment Sciences Department, Harper Adams University, the UK
+Keith Walters, Crop and Environment Sciences Department, Harper Adams University, UK

 Magnus Land (Project manager), EviEM, Stockholm, Sweden